 From aboard the IMDboat at San Diego Comic-Con, Kevin Smith talks to the cast of "Teen Wolf" about the solemn yet celebratory panel for the upcoming season.
 This news and more in our Guide to Comic-Con.

 Get entertainment news, trailer drops, and photos with IMDb's coverage of 2017 San Diego Comic-Con featuring host and IMDboat captain Kevin Smith.
 Watch our exclusive celebrity interviews, and tune in to our LIVE show from 3:30 to 5 p.m.
 PDT on Saturday, July 22.

 John Constantine is approached by Det.
 Angela Dodson who needs his help to prove that her twin sister Isabel's death was not a suicide.
-The dead woman was a devout Catholic and Angela refuses to accept that she would have taken her own life.
+The dead woman was a devout Catholic and Angela refuses to accept she would have taken her own life.
 She's asked Constantine for help because he has a reputation for dealing with the mystical.
 In fact, he is a demon hunter whose sole purpose on Earth is to send demons back to the nether regions.
-John himself has been to Hell - as a young man he too committed suicide and now knows that he is destined to return there on his death - but hopes that his good deeds may somehow find him a place in Heaven.
-As he looks into Isabel's death, he realizes that demons are trying to break through to the human world and his battles lead him into a direct conflict with Satan.
+John himself has been to Hell and knows that he is destined to return there on his death - but hopes his good deeds may find him a place in Heaven.
+As he looks into Isabel's death, he realizes demons are trying to break through to the human world, and his battles lead him into a direct conflict with Satan.
 Written by

 Was this review helpful to you?